VedaWebProject/Tekst/docs/content/setup/configuration.md

 # Configuration

+The following table lists all the configuration values that can be set as environment variables (e.g. via a `.env` file).

+!!! note

+    Only `TEKST_INFO__PLATFORM_NAME` and `TEKST_INFO__SUBTITLE` are merely used as initial values and can be changed later using the system settings UI of the running application as an administrator.
+All other configuration values can _only be set via this configuration_ and require an application restart or even rebuild when changed, depending on their scope.

 | Variable | Description |
 | --- | --- |
 | `TEKST_SERVER_URL` | Full public URL of the server running the application (without sub path, port only if other than 80/443); **if using the project's** `docker-compose.yml`**, this has to be set even if the value matches the default!** (String – default: `http://127.0.0.1:8000`) |